Compulsory and Voluntary Excess In Motor Insurance

 We have found best plans for you!!
 Our advisor will get in touch with you soon.

-For example: Let us assume you purchase a motor insurance policy with a pre-determined deductible amount of Rs.
+For example: Let us assume you purchase your car insurance with a pre-determined deductible amount of Rs.
 3000.
 In case of a claim of Rs.
 6,000, the insurance company would deduct Rs 3000(the excess or deductible) and settle the claim at Rs.
 3000.

 There are two types of deductibles - Compulsory & Voluntary.